kobucom/author/README-rep.md

 - tow-level selector stack (language and version selection can be nested each other)
 - Loader function removed (no more -p option)

+# Part One: Guide

 ## Introduction

-The Replacer reads a souce test mixed with passages for different purposes and writes the output only with the selected passages.
+The Replacer reads souce text mixed with passages for different purposes and writes the output containing only the selected passages.

 !draw!
 paper "Source" -; ball "Replacer" -; paper "Output"